asartalo/Silly/README.md

 Namespaces
 ----------

-Sometimes you'll have a lot of tasks and you'll want to make them manageable.
+When you have have a lot of tasks, you'll probably want to make them more manageable.
 A good way to do that is to group them into namespaces.
-Each task definition can specify a namespace.
-To set the namespace for a task list, <code>Tasks::getTaskNamespace()</code> must return a string.
+Each task list can specify a namespace.
+To set the namespace for a task list, `Tasks::getTaskNamespace()` must return a string.
 For example...

 ```php